 Now we switch back to the Mason Platform Projects tab to check that this build task was actually queued.
 In the

 monitoringassistant project, we should see the build in progress.

-You may need to refresh the page occasionally to check if it has completed.
+--turbo flag, the build should be completed almost instantly.
+If you did not use that flag, you may need to refresh the page occasionally to check if it has completed.
 Once the build completes (typically about 5 minutes), we should see the status updating to

 Our build is ready and we can now deploy it to our device.

 This is the critical step that ensures our configuration makes it down to the device(s) in a group.
 For this, we go back to the CLI and deploy our config using

 mason deploy --push config monitoringassistant 1 development.